Labirintami/doc/docs/timepicker/usage.md

-Work with TimePicker
 ---
-sidebar_label:
+sidebar_label: Work with TimePicker
-title:
+title: Work with TimePicker
 ---

 You can change the value of the TimePicker or get its current value via the related API methods.